Model-Based Learning of Whittle indices: Conclusion

-The condition of indexability can be thought as a ``monotony'' condition: the set of states in which action $1$ is chosen by a BO policy in the $\lambda-$penalized MDP $\MDP(\lambda)$ decreases when the penalty grows.
+The condition of indexability can be thought as a ``monotonicity'' condition: the set of states in which action $1$ is chosen by a BO policy in the $\lambda-$penalized MDP $\MDP(\lambda)$ decreases when the penalty grows.
+It is required to define properly Whittle indices.
+Indexability also implies some facts such as \cite[Lemma 2.(iii)]{gast2023exponential} that are needed for proving the asymptotic optimality of the Whittle index policy.